Study GuidesStudy Guide

 How to Prepare for NCLEX Pediatrics Questions

 Pediatric questions on the NCLEX require you to think about the child's developmental stage and how it affects their care.
 The best way to prepare is with practice questions that incorporate these concepts.
 On NCLEX PrePro, we have a dedicated Pediatrics category with NGN-style questions that will help you develop the clinical judgment skills you need to care for pediatric patients.
+Pair the question bank with the lab values cheat sheet — peds normal ranges differ from adult ranges and the exam will trick you on it.

 🎯 Are you actually ready to pass?